Dsadd4/NLSExplorer_1.0/README.md

-# Fragment Recommendation System Environment Setup
+# Nuclear Localization Signal(NLS) Recommendation System Environment Setup

-This guide helps you set up the environment for a Fragment Recommendation System.
+This guide helps you set up the environment for NLSExplorer.

 ## Prerequisites
 Ensure that Anaconda or Miniconda is installed.